 Investment Companies Risk.
 The Fund will, from time to time, invest in securities of exchange-traded funds ("ETFs") and other closed-end funds.
 Investments in ETFs and closed-end funds are subject to a variety of risks, including all of the risks of a direct investment in the underlying securities that the ETF or closed-end fund holds.
 ETFs are also subject to certain additional risks, including, without limitation, the risk that their prices might not correlate perfectly with changes in the prices of the underlying securities they are designed to track, and the risk of trading in an ETF halting due to market conditions or other reasons, based on the policies of the exchange upon which the ETF trades.
-Shares of ETFs and closed-end funds at times trade at a premium or discount to their NAV because the supply and demand in the market for their shares at any point in time might not be identical to the supply and demand in the market for their underlying securities.
-Some ETFs and closed-end funds are highly leveraged and therefore would subject the Fund to the additional risks associated with leverage.
-See "Risks-Leverage Risk."
+Shares of ETFs and closed-end funds at times trade at a premium or discount to their NAV because the supply and demand in the market for their shares at any point in time might not be identical to the supply and demand in the market for their due to the additional risks associated with leverage.
+See "Risks- Leverage Risk."
 In addition, the Fund will bear, along with other Shareholders of an investment company, its pro rata portion of the investment company's expenses, including management fees.
 Accordingly, in addition to bearing their proportionate share of the Fund's expenses, Shareholders also indirectly bear similar expenses of an investment company.